Bang & Olufsen targets fitness fanatics with Beoplay E8 Sport wireless earbuds

 For easy control during exercise, functions such as track skipping and activating Transparency Mode (allowing wearers to briefly hear the outside world), can be achieved with one tap or swipe of an earbud.

 The Beoplay E8 Sport, which support aptX and AAC Bluetooth 5, and boast an impressive 30-hour combined battery life, come with five removable ear tips and three fins.
-They will be available in Oxygen Blue or Black from 9th July, priced £300 ($350).
+They will be available in Oxygen Blue or Black from 9th July, priced £300 ($350 / about AU$549).

 MORE: